the-computer-scientist/TensorFlowJS/README.md

 Install Node js for your OS: https://nodejs.org/en/download/

-To run, clone the repository, then run npm install, then run npm start (or node main.js)
+To run, clone the repository, then run npm install, then run node main.js